 - The payment is sent to your designated account

-Because there are often three parties involved in your contract (you, agency, client) using an umbrella company to facilitate payment and contract fulfillment gives everyone peace of mind.
+Because there are often three parties involved in your contract (you, agency, client) using an umbrella company to facilitate payment and contract fulfilment gives everyone peace of mind.

 Should You Use an Umbrella Company?

 As a contractor, you may wonder why you should use an umbrella company.
-If you are used to setting up your own client contracts, have a reliable payment system and are well versed in tax and contribution requirements, you may think it is unnecessary.
+If you are used to set up your client contracts, have a reliable payment system, and are well versed in tax and contribution requirements, you may think it is unnecessary.

-However, there are some real advantages in using an umbrella company as the intermediary for all of your client projects and contracts, as they can act as third party to the transaction to ensure that everything goes smoothly.
-This saves the contractor the time and effort of managing their own payments and compliance, and offers a ready resource in case any issue arises.
+However, there are some real advantages in using an umbrella company as the intermediary for all of your client projects and contracts, as they can act as a third party to the transaction to ensure that everything goes smoothly.
+This saves the contractor the time and effort of managing their payments and compliance and offers a ready resource in case any issue arises.